-Clearly I’ve not been able to give you single number for you to set you racing car tyre temperatures but hopefully you’ve now a fuller understanding of how tyre temperature can effect your performance and got some tools with which to develop your own answers.
+Clearly I’ve not been able to give you a single number for you to set you racing car tyre temperatures but hopefully, you’ve now a fuller understanding of how tyre temperature can affect your performance and got some tools with which to develop your own answers.

 Best of luck.